evcc-io/evcc/README.md

 Hence, for a simplified and stricter implementation of an EV charge controller, the design goals for EVCC were:

 - typed language with ability for systematic testing - achieved by using [Go](2)
-- structured cnofiguration - supports YAML-based [config file](evcc.dist.yaml)
+- structured configuration - supports YAML-based [config file](evcc.dist.yaml)
 - avoidance of feature bloat, simple and clean UI - utilizes [Bootstrap](3)
-- containerized operation beyond Raspbery Pi - provide multi-arch [Docker Image](4)
+- containerized operation beyond Raspberry Pi - provide multi-arch [Docker Image](4)
 - support for multiple load points - tbd

 ## Installation